halcyonmobile/react-take-home-exercise/README.md

 - 59985f7b2a929 - feat(Improved UI/UX): Implement a confirmation dialog when deleting a task

+- 2c3a8e816325d - refactor: consolidate task-related files and normalize naming conventions
+  - button adjustments related to styling and responsiveness

 ## Evaluation Criteria

 Your submission will be evaluated based on: